 Council is proposing amendments to Brisbane City Plan 2014 to encourage the addition of rooftop amenity spaces, including rooftop gardens for new developments.
 Public consultation on the amendment is expected in 2020.

 Action 2.5: Provide more shade trees around bus stops and along walkways

 Council's ongoing Street Tree Planting program provides benefits that are important to the city's liveability and subtropical landscape character.
 Street trees help provide cooler, greener, more comfortable pathways and bus stops, and encourage active transport options including walking and cycling.
-Since June 2018, Council has planted more than 12,800 street trees.

-Read more about street tree planting.
+Read more about street tree planting and events.

-Greener Suburbs project
+Greener Suburbs program

-Council’s Greener Suburbs’ project is aimed at improving the clean and green feel of locations right across Brisbane through increased tree planting and landscaping improvements along major road corridors, commercial centres and selected parks.
+Council’s Greener Suburbs’ program is aimed at improving the clean and green feel of locations right across Brisbane through increased tree planting and landscaping improvements along major road corridors, commercial centres and selected parks.
 Over the 2019-20 financial year the focus of activities will occur in the suburbs of Paddington, Zillmere, Greenslopes, Murarrie, and Lutwyche.